AlbinGGustafsson/Graph_Coloring_Problem_SAT_vs_DSATUR/README.md

-To run the experiment scripts, you need to install the following Python packages:
+To run the experiment script, you need to install the following Python packages:

 pip install pysat